LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Distance (Small World)
     - Minimum numbers of edges needed to connect two particular nodes
 - Clustering Coefficients
-    - Likelyhood that two associates of a node are also associates to each other
+    - Likelihood that two associates of a node are also associates to each other
     - 'cliquishness'

 ### General Model